Soreing/parsley/README.md

 # Parsley JSON
-Parsley JSON is a JSON encoder/decoder that parses a JSON string into objects or prints objects into byte arrays.
+Parsley JSON is a JSON decoder that parses a JSON string into objects.
 Parsley JSON uses the definition of a struct to generate code that is efficient and fast.
 This library is inspired by [easyjson](https://github.com/mailru/easyjson).

 ## Installation
 ```